The Best Women's Hiking Clothes: Shorts, Tops, Leggings & More

 When you first get started hiking, I recommend wearing whatever you’re comfortable in.
 Prioritize comfortable hiking shoes and socks before thinking about your clothing.
 However, if you’re looking for some new hiking leggings, tops and sports bras, here are some brands and styles that I love!

-Full disclaimer - I received gifted KUHL hiking shorts to contribute to this post.
+Full disclaimer - Some items listed in this blog were gifted.
 As always, my opinions are unbiased and my own.
 Thank you for your support!

 Kuhl has the best women’s hiking shorts that I’ve found!
 They fit perfectly, feel durable and have a great stretch to them.
 The shorts also have snaps for the back pockets, a tie and a snap for the front fly and spacious front pockets.